Kick (TV series)

-Kick is an Australian television series that was first broadcast on 9 June 2007 on SBS TV.
-It is set in Brunswick in Melbourne, Australia.
-The series follows the adventures of wild twenty-something Miki Mavros who is forced to move back in with her Greek-Australian parents on Hope Street after a failed attempt to "make it big".
+Kick was an Australian television series that was first broadcast on 9 June 2007 on SBS TV.

+It was set in Brunswick in Melbourne, Australia.
+The series follows the adventures of wild twenty-something Miki Mavros (Zoe Ventoura), who is forced to move back in with her Greek-Australian parents on Hope Street after a failed attempt to "make it big".
 Miki begins work as a secretary for suave Anglo-Indian Dr. Joe Mangeshkar, who has a girlfriend named Jan, and things spiral out of control.
 Miki manages a local neighbourhood soccer team, hence the series title Kick.

 The show also follows the adventures of Miki's neighbours on Hope Street, including the Salim family, a Lebanese-Australian Muslim family with siblings Amen, Osama "Ozzie", Taghred and Layla.
-Amen is an aspiring businessman with questionable ethics.
+Amen (Firass Dirani), is an aspiring businessman with questionable ethics.
 Osama is going through typical teenage angst and has a crush on Taghred's friend Tatiana.
 Taghred is an aspiring soccer star.
 Layla is a university student arranged to be married to Sharif, but everything changes when Layla falls for fellow fencer Jackie.

 The first season of the show is available on DVD.